Sauce: Composed sauces

+Sweet sauces

+Sauces are served hot and cold in several desserts.
+As with savory sauces, sweet sauces are used to intensify the flavors they accompany, but they also are used to generate various contrasting elements: a tart lemon sauce is frequently paired with a sweet white chocolate mousse, smooth sauces often provide textual contrast with crunchy pastry, and in hot fudge sundaes, a warm sauce functions as a counterpoint to the chilled ice cream.

 Cuisines

+American

+American sauces include prepared cold condiments like ketchup, mustard, mayonnaise, tartar sauce, cocktail sauce, various hot (spicy) sauces, and a variety of salad dressings, often used for dishes other than salad.
+Barbecue sauce is used both as a condiment and as an ingredient in some varieties of barbecue.

+Hot sauces include gravy, and tomato sauce, often served with pasta.
+White (béchamel) sauce is widely used as an ingredient.

+Dessert sauces include fudge sauce, butterscotch sauce, hard sauce (which is not liquid), and many others.

 British

 In traditional British cuisine, gravy is a sauce used on roast dinner.
 The sole survivor of the medieval bread-thickened sauces, bread sauce is one of the oldest sauces in British cooking.
 Apple sauce, mint sauce and horseradish sauce are used on meat (usually on pork, lamb and beef respectively).
 Redcurrant jelly, mint jelly, and white sauce may also be used.
 Salad cream is sometimes used on salads.
-Ketchup and brown sauce are used on fast-food type dishes.
-Strong English mustard is also used on various foods, as is Worcestershire sauce.
+Tomato ketchup and brown sauce are used on fast-food-type dishes.
+Mushroom ketchup and strong English mustard are also used on various foods, as is Worcestershire sauce.
 Custard is a popular dessert sauce.
-Other popular sauces include mushroom sauce, marie rose sauce (as used in a prawn cocktail), whisky sauce (for serving with haggis), Albert sauce (horseradish sauce to enhance flavour of braised beef) and cheddar sauce (as used in cauliflower or macaroni and cheese).
+Other popular sauces include Marie Rose sauce (as used in a prawn cocktail), whisky sauce (for serving with haggis), Albert sauce (horseradish sauce to enhance flavour of braised beef) and cheddar sauce (as used in cauliflower or macaroni and cheese).
 In contemporary British cuisine, owing to the wide diversity of British society today, there are also many sauces that are of British origin but based upon the cuisine of other countries, particularly former colonies such as India.